Learning Coulomb Potentials and Beyond with Free Fermions in Continuous Space: Technical Proofs --- Learning Coulomb Potentials

 which results in

-For simplicity, label the at most eight necessary points by $\j\in\{0:7\}$.
+For simplicity, we label at most eight necessary points by $\j\in\{0:7\}$.
+This means that the label $\mathbf{i}$ of a grid point is used interchangeably with the numbering $\{1:8\}$.
 Then, these points and the corresponding estimated local averages reduce to the linear system

 Here it is important to mention that the matrix $\mathbf{A}$ and the vector $\mathbf{v}$ are characterized up to a small error.
 As before, note that $(\cdot)^T$ denotes the transpose of the vectors.
-To ensure a well-conditioned linear problem above, the algorithm looks as follows: First the area $[0,L]^3$ is partitioned in $8^3=2^9=512$ boxes and partitioned (with the exception of two boxes) in triples as explained in \Cref{fig:initial-states}.
+To ensure a well-conditioned linear problem above, the algorithm looks as follows: First the area $[0,L]^3$ is partitioned in $8^3=2^9=512$ boxes and partitioned (with the exception of two boxes, which are combined with another neighboring, already-considered box to form a triple) into triples as explained in \Cref{fig:initial-states} and \ref{fig:sequential_scheme}.
 Then, \Cref{protocol} is executed but only with $\Jf$ being one triple (see \Cref{fig:sequential_scheme}).

-This is then repeated for every triple, meaning that the sample complexity is $171$ times the sample complexity achieved in \Cref{thm:sampling}.
+This is then repeated for every triple, meaning that the sample complexity is $171$ times the total evolution time achieved in \Cref{thm:sampling}: